Sets the URL of the HTTP authentication server. The protocol is described below.

-If there is no “Auth-Wait” header in a request, an error will be returned and the connection will be closed.
+If there is no “Auth-Wait” header, an error will be returned and the connection will be closed.
 The current implementation allocates memory for each authentication attempt.
 The memory is freed only at the end of a session.
-Therefore, the number of invalid authentication attempts in a single session must be limited — the server must response without the “Auth-Wait” header after 10-20 attempts (the attempt number is passed in the “Auth-Login-Attempt” header).
+Therefore, the number of invalid authentication attempts in a single session must be limited — the server must respond without the “Auth-Wait” header after 10-20 attempts (the attempt number is passed in the “Auth-Login-Attempt” header).

 When the APOP or CRAM-MD5 are used, a request-response will look as follows.

-For the SMTP, the response additionally takes into account the “Auth-Error-Code” header — if exists, it is used as a response code.
+For the SMTP, the response additionally takes into account the “Auth-Error-Code” header — if exists, it is used as a response code in case of an error.
 Otherwise, the 535 5.7.0 code will be added to the “Auth-Status”.

 For example, if the following response is received from the authentication server: